The following blog is also summarized in this video, courtesy of flipclockfans.com.

 So now we know we must get a device that changes both voltage and frequency.
 So why not just get a cheap one?
 There are some budget import shaver converters available which claim to do this, for example.

 Getting an electronic device to output a smooth, super-accurate sine wave at 60Hz is complicated, requiring special circuitry.
 In a cheaper device, the frequency is changed to 60Hz, but the wave output is often a modified sine wave, which looks like a chopped up rectangular wave, not the smooth sine wave that the clock was designed to accept.
-The output from these budget devices only approximates a sine wave and it’s not very smooth.
-Many electronic devices will not run smoothly and quietly with this waveform and, since the manufacturer was focused only on cost, they don’t have the frequency accuracy needed, either.
+The output from these budget devices only approximates a sine wave (shown below) and it’s not very smooth.
+Many electronic devices will not run smoothly and quietly with this waveform and, since the manufacturer was not focused on precision, they don’t have the frequency accuracy needed, either.
 Thus the output will be less than a perfect sine wave, will not be a perfect 60.00000 cycles per second either, which will cause the clock to keep very poor time—all the while producing audible noise!
 And noise isn’t something you want on your nightstand.

 Chronos will take 230V AC at 50Hz and output a very stable, precise 115 V AC at 60Hz with a pure sine wave.
-Chronos is triple-protected against faults and is supplied with a medical-grade wall adapter, making it safe in the home.
+Chronos is triple-protected against faults and is supplied with a fully certified wall adapter, making it safe in the home.
 Chronos uses a precision Temperature Compensated Crystal Oscillator (TCXO) to assure the clock keeps absolutely perfect time, and a pure sine waveform to assure that it is quiet on your nightstand.

 If Chronos seems costly, consider the cost of locating and buying another flip clock to replace the one damaged by other converters.
 And, Chronos comes with everything you need including your country-specific plug adapter, saving you a great deal of running around.